 If Operation indicates the start of new data (values 0x01 or 0x03), then any existing partial or complete data shall be discarded.
 If the Advertising_Data_Length parameter is 0 then Operation shall be 0x03; this indicates that any existing partial or complete data shall be deleted and no new data provided.

-If periodic advertising is enabled, Operation shall have the value 0x03; if Operation is any other value, the Controller shall return the Command Disallowed (0x0C) error code.
+If periodic advertising is enabled and Operation does not have the value 0x03, the Controller shall return the Command Disallowed (0x0C) error code.

 If the advertising set corresponding to the Advertising_Handle parameter does not exist then the Controller shall return the Unknown Advertising Identifier (0x42) error code.